lmascare/utils/tips/tips_chef.md

 knife cookbook upload learn_chef_httpd knife cookbook list
 ```

+#### Chef Client Setup
+* Create the chef group and user similar to Chef Server setup
+* Copy the chef server id_rsa.pub key to the node's $HOME/.ssh/authorized_keys file

 * Ensure that chef has sudo privileges in /etc/sudoers
 * Add username to sudo(ubuntu), wheel(centos) group in /etc/group
 * _Ubuntu_: /etc/sudoers Add __chef    ALL=(ALL) NOPASSWD: ALL__
   _Centos_: /etc/sudoers Uncomment __wheel line which has NOPASSWD__

 * Bootstrap the workstation.
 Works for Centos as the recipe is for Centos.
   Ubuntu does not use httpd.
 Instead it is apache2.
 * It will install chef-client and run the listed recipe